 - Different levels of understanding of the data.
 In Data Lakes data is never rejected because it is stored in an unprocessed format.
 This is especially useful in an environment with large data if you do not know in advance what information will be obtained from the data analysis.
 At the same time, the central database(s) is the foundation of the data warehousing environment.
 Usually, such databases are implemented on RDBMS technology and therefore the necessary in-depth design of the data model is required.

 - Different approaches to design.
-Data Warehouse design is based on relational data handling logic — the third normal form for normalized storage, star or snowflake schemes for storages.
+Data Warehouse design is based on relational data handling logic — the third normal form for normalized storage, star or snowflake schemes for storage.
 When designing the data lake, the Big Data Architect and Data Engineer pay more attention to ETL processes, taking into account the diversity of sources and consumers of information.
 And the question of storage is solved quite simply — you only need a scalable, fault-tolerant, and relatively cheap file system, such as HDFS or AWS S3.

 - Different price.
 Usually, Data Lake is built on the basis of cheap servers with Apache Hadoop, without expensive licenses and powerful equipment, in contrast to a lot of maintenance costs as well as large costs of design and purchase of specialized platforms for Data Warehouse, such as SAP, Oracle, Teradata, etc.